 click on photo to enlarge

-Martin created the St Paul’s Experience in 1995 and 1996 at St Paul’s Cathedral, drawing singers, organists and directors from all over the world in the first ever choral and organ course of its kind at this esteemed establishment.
-He has travelled the world giving choral and vocal masterclasses, while opening his one-to-one teaching to students across the continents.
+Martin created the St Paul’s Experience in 1995 and 1996 at St Paul’s Cathedral, drawing singers, organists and music directors from all over the world in the first ever choral and organ course of its kind at this esteemed establishment.
+Most recently he has conducted the chapel choir of the Royal Academy, Sandhurst in their regular Sunday worship, and on occasion singing with them too, and is also guest conductor and vocalist with the Cathedral Singers of Ontario (Director Ian Sadler), leading summer and New Year worship in England’s major cathedrals.

-With this background, which has included a variety of teaching posts in England, Martin now spends time supporting vocal students in a variety of disciplines and genres.
-He adjudicated the 1999 Christchurch (NZ) Competitive Vocal Festival and in 2002 was invited as guest panellist for the annual conference of the Australian National Association of Teachers of Singing in Melbourne presenting a paper and demonstration lecture “The Value of Oratorio to an Operatic Career”, which has since been published in the ANATS journal “The Voice”.
+With this background, which has included a variety of Head of Voice and Singing Teacher posts in the south of England, Martin has travelled the world giving choral and vocal masterclasses, while opening his one-to-one teaching to students across the continents.
+He now spends time supporting vocal students in a variety of disciplines and genres.
+He adjudicated the 1999 and 2007 Christchurch (NZ) Competitive Vocal Festival and in 2002 was invited as one of only two international guest panellists (the other being the highly esteemed Jo Estill) for the annual conference of the Australian National Association of Teachers of Singing (ANATS) in Melbourne presenting a paper and demonstration lecture “The Value of Oratorio to an Operatic Career”, since published in the ANATS journal “The Voice”.

 “Vaughan Williams' Five Mystical Songs saw Martin Elliott approaching George Herbert's poetry with rare intelligence and attention to phrasing."
 NZ Herald - 2006